greengorych/greengorych.io/docs/posts/wsl-hardware-resources-management.md

 wslinfo --vm-id
 ```

-There is a caveat involving swap files, as well as [crash dumps](https://greengorych.io/blog/wsl-logging-settings-and-their-purpose/#maxcrashdumpcount): if WSL terminates unexpectedly, the file will not be deleted.
+There is a caveat involving swap files, as well as [crash dumps](https://greengorych.io/blog/wsl-logging-settings-and-their-purpose/#maxcrashdumpcount){ data-preview }: if WSL terminates unexpectedly, the file will not be deleted.
 Since the `WSL VM ID` is unique for each WSL 2 session, a new swap file in a new folder will be created after a restart.
 ## Experimental Settings

 Two additional experimental settings located in the `[experimental]` section also affect hardware resource usage.
 Like the main settings, they control the use of hardware resources.